kobben/TMT/README.md

 #### Changelist:

+##### version 0.4 [12 September 2018]
+* using point-in-area symbols for 'form' visvar
+* moved legend to never overlap map
 ##### version 0.3 [1 September 2018]
 * added data/attribute/title chooser to gui and logic
 * implemented vega-lite json templating
 * made compatible for Chrome/FireFox/Safari/Edge
-* added SVG pattersn to us in textured fills
+* added SVG patterns to use in textured fills
 ##### version 0.2 [25 July 2018]
 * changed to using `gui.state` codestrings
 * added `hasOwnProperty()` check in `for boxes in` iterations